-The University of Washington and the Seattle Children’s Hospital are currently recruiting for a full-time physician specializing in Pediatric Ophthalmology to begin next year.
-Candidates must have an MD degree (or foreign equivalent) and have completed ophthalmology residency (or foreign equivalent).
+The University of Washington and Seattle Children's Hospital are currently recruiting for a full-time physician specializing in Pediatric Ophthalmology to begin next year.

 Responsibilities include: clinical care, resident supervision and training in both the outpatient and operating room settings, and teaching of medical students.
 The successful candidate will also be expected to contribute to scholarship in ophthalmology.
 Candidates will be expected to provide pediatric care, including treatment of consult and emergency patients and surgery at Seattle Children's Hospital and University of Washington affiliated hospitals, which include UWMC and Harborview Medical Center.